Jennifer Lopez: Personal life

 After her relationship with Affleck, Lopez stopped discussing her personal life in interviews.
 She was married to singer Marc Anthony from June 2004 to June 2014; they had previously worked together and dated for a few months in the late 1990s.
 Their wedding took place five months after the end of her relationship with Affleck.
 During their marriage, they collaborated on music and performed together, as well as co-starring in El Cantante (2006).
-Lopez gave birth to fraternal twins, a boy and a girl, on Long Island in February 2008.
+Lopez gave birth to fraternal twins on Long Island in February 2008.
 People magazine paid a reported US$6 million for the first photographs of the twins, making them the most expensive celebrity pictures ever taken at the time.
 In 2009, Anthony and Lopez purchased a stake in the Miami Dolphins.
 They announced their separation in July 2011.
 Anthony filed for divorce in April 2012 and it was finalized in June 2014.
 Lopez retained primary physical custody of the two children.
-Lopez occasionally performs with her daughter.
+Lopez occasionally performs with her first twin.

 Lopez had an on-again, off-again relationship with her former backup dancer Casper Smart from October 2011 to August 2016.
 She dated New York Yankees baseball player Alex Rodriguez from February 2017 to early 2021.
 They became engaged in March 2019 but postponed their wedding twice due to the COVID-19 pandemic.
 In response to tabloid speculation about the state of their relationship, they released a statement in March 2021, saying they were "working through some things".
 They announced the end of their relationship in April 2021.